MMGenBench: Fully Automatically Evaluating LMMs from the Text-to-Image Generation Perspective

 @misc{huang2024MMGenBench,

-title={MMGenBench: Evaluating the Limits of LMMs from the Text-to-Image Generation Perspective},
+title={MMGenBench: Fully Automatically Evaluating LMMs from the Text-to-Image Generation Perspective},

 author={Hailang Huang and Yong Wang and Zixuan Huang and Huaqiu Li and Tongwen Huang and Xiangxiang Chu and Richong Zhang},